 If your PMDD feels like someone flips a switch 7–10 days before your period and suddenly you’re raging/crying/hate-everyone-and-their-dishes, you’re not imagining it.
-That luteal-phase mood crash is exactly the pattern SSRIs were studied for, and it’s why the big medical orgs (like ACOG) literally name SSRIs as a first-line treatment for PMDD.
+That luteal-phase mood crash is exactly the pattern SSRIs were studied for, and it’s why the big medical orgs (like ACOG) name SSRIs as a first-line treatment for PMDD.
 ACOG+2Lippincott Journals+2

 What is PMDD?